18F/uswds-jekyll/pages/training/learningpath.md

 ---

 One of SCINet's main objectives is training scientists in computational methods to empower agricultural research.
 We are doing this in several ways.
-We offer online and in-person trainings, support topic-specific working groups, and provide help, training, and tutorials for scientists.
+We offer online and in person trainings, support topic-specific working groups, and provide help, training, and tutorials for scientists.

 # Get Started with SCINet Learning Pathway